Your Medication Checklist:

 - Contact the Embassy and/or Tourist Office of the country you’re visiting to see if they can offer any information or advice.

-- If you have an iPhone with the IOS 8 update, fill in your medical ID which can be found on the lock screen on the emergency call screen.
+- Fill in your medical ID on your mobile phone which can usually be found on the lock screen on the emergency call screen.
 You can tap in a contact number and the details of your allergies, reactions and medication.
 If you are travelling abroad, you could write this information in the local language (as well as in English).

 You can contact our helpline and information team at email@example.com or call 01252 542 029 for support between Monday-Friday, 9am-5pm

 - Organise travel insurance.
-See our website for travel insurance options for those travelling with allergies.
+Click here for travel insurance options for those travelling with allergies.

 - Organise translation cards in the language/s for the country/countries you are visiting.
 Write down a list of translations of what you are allergic to and how to ask anyone about it.